GabFran/no_creeper_griefing/README.md

 This fork includes other mob griefing events, such as:

-Wither Skulls
-Ghast Fireballs
-Blaze Fireballs
+Wither Skulls, Ghast Fireballs and Blaze Fireballs

 on top of Creeper Explosions.